Migration to Next Generation Networks

 - End-users want to have a wider choice of communications applications to choose from including e-mail, IM, video chat and social media.
 Therefore, from the operator’s perspective, the motivation for migration is to lower costs and exploit revenue generating opportunities.

 - NGN equipment is cheaper to purchase and to operate a common platform for multiple service offerings which are all IP-based.

 While the operator’s core concerns are to reduce costs, increase revenue and remain competitive they must also take account of their regulatory obligations in their respective migration strategies such as maintaining access to emergency services, supporting number portability and ensuring a high QoE/QoS for users.

-The Report does not aim to mandate specific regulatory measures or harmonised approaches but may be used to inform future policies with the objective of providing a better understanding of the technical and regulatory challenges of migration and some guidance on how this evolution will pave the way for the provision of multiple services on a fast and reliable IP platform.
+ECC Report 265 does not aim to mandate specific regulatory measures or harmonised approaches but may be used to inform future policies with the objective of providing a better understanding of the technical and regulatory challenges of migration and some guidance on how this evolution will pave the way for the provision of multiple services on a fast and reliable IP platform.

 Also see ECC Newsletter Articles: